A brief history of bitcoin and other crypto-currency

 So, what are bitcoins and crypto-currency, and why should the patrol officer and police investigator be concerned?
 For starters, crypto-currency poses a real threat to conventional ways with which law enforcement detects, prevents and investigates crime involving currency.

-So, Why Is Bitcoin Different?
+Why Is Bitcoin Different?

 Contrary to at least one financial analyst, I think crypto-currency will continue to increase in popularity and acceptance worldwide.

-Because Bitcoin is considered the first form of crypto-currency, I will focus on the development of Bitcoin from this point forward.
+Because bitcoin is considered the first form of crypto-currency, I will focus on the development of Bitcoin from this point forward.
 However, several other crypto-currencies have come into existence using Bitcoin’s proof-of-concept with over 60 different variations.
-Also, I refer to Bitcoin as a “crypto-currency” and not as a “virtual currency” because virtual currencies don’t involve cryptography.
+Also, I refer to bitcoin as a “crypto-currency” and not as a “virtual currency” because virtual currencies don’t involve cryptography.

 Examples of virtual currencies might be Linden Dollars used in the online game Second Life, or Amazon Coins, which are used for app purchases via the Kindle Fire and Amazon App Store.